Best Things To Do At Ground Zero In New York City

 Where the PATH Station once stood, destroyed after the 9/11 terrorist attacks, the WTC Central Station has been built by Spanish architect Santiago Calatrava.

-For its design Calatrava was inspired by the way in which a child releases a dove he is holding into the sky, but some say it looks like a big eye with eyelashes or that it is like being inside a whale...
+For its design Calatrava was inspired by the way a child releases a dove he is holding into the sky, but some say it looks like a big eye with eyelashes or that it is like being inside a whale...

 The Westfield World Trade Center Mall